 Exercise # 1.
 Susan is receiving an award next month at her company social event planned in her honor.
 She is expected to accept the award and give a short speech.
 She is a C-Type personality and is extremely nervous about the upcoming event.
 She complains of becoming lightheaded whenever she thinks about it.

 An internet search of lightheadedness could be caused by being dehydrated.
 Drinking water will help.
-Some of the sea sickness remedies, such as eating ginger, may be helpful in reducing lightheadedness.
+Some of the sea sickness remedies, such as eating ginger, may help reduce lightheadedness.

 What Joy should Susan select to help her?

 Lightheadedness.
-Rapid or shallow breathing is one of the causes light headedness.
+Rapid or shallow breathing is one of the causes of lightheadedness.
 Drinking more water and taking Ginger may be a helpful remedy to the condition, but those are treatments and not Joy pairing.

-Re-associate light headedness from shallow or rapid breathing with something that is non-threatening, enjoyable, healthy, or normal, such as:
+Re-associate lightheadedness from shallow or rapid breathing with something non-threatening, enjoyable, healthy, or normal, such as:

 - Breathing or Suffocation Issue.
 Many of the Joys discussed under Can’t Breathe (Swimming, Meditation, Singing, Playing Wind Instruments, Flower Gardening) may be helpful.